 Energy storage uses a chemical process or a pumped hydro system to store electrical energy so that it can be used at a later time.

 Energy storage will dramatically transform the way the world uses energy in the near future.
 As well as offering more flexible, reliable and efficient energy use for consumers, storage is an effective way to smooth out the supply of variable forms of renewable energy such as solar and wind power.
-It gives consumers greater control of their power use and enables them to take full advantage of the solar energy that they generate themselves.
+It gives consumers greater control over their power use and enables them to take full advantage of the solar energy that they generate themselves.

-* Source: SunWiz, 2018 Battery Market Report, March 2018
+* Source: SunWiz, 2020 Battery Market Report, April 2020

 Top image credit: Tesla